Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 source: Yahoo finance

-Interestingly when comparing cruise homeports with the nearby international airports, cruise ports look very impressive.
+Interestingly when comparing cruise homeports with the nearby international airports, cruise ports numbers look very impressive.
 Port Canaveral, already is surpassing Orlando International Airport (MCO) in terms of international passenger volume, and the port’s traffic is projected to increase cruise passengers from 6.9 million in 2023 to 8.4 million by 2025.

 2023 U.S. International Airport vs Cruise Port Counterparts (in total movements)